COURSE CODE: 8601

 Non-Traditional?: F

 Carpentry I is foundational for achieving high-level construction industry skills that can result in an exciting and lucrative career.
-With an emphasis on safety, students are taught to use hand and power tools, cut stock, apply construction mathematics, interpret blueprints, and understand basic rigging.
+With an emphasis on safety, students will be taught to use hand and power tools, cut stock, apply construction mathematics, interpret blueprints, and understand basic rigging.
 Students will become proficient in identifying types of residential construction components to frame walls, floors, ceilings, roofs, doors, and windows.
 All students will obtain the required Construction Industry OSHA 10 safety credential.

 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
 High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.